RConsortium/S7/README.md

 ## Potential names

-  - R7 - one downside to this is why 7, if people aren’t aware of RC and R6.
-(Though 3 + 4 = 7 is nice as well), should it be capitalized?
+  - R7, r7 - one downside to this is why 7, if people aren’t aware of RC and R6.
+(Though 3 + 4 = 7 is nice as well), should it be
+    capitalized?
   - r4 - R’s version of S4, released in R version 4?
-  - oo
+  - oo - object oriented
   - moor - method based object oriented R
   - goop - generic function OOP
   - mm - multi-methods
+  - mr - methods for r
+  - mrs - methods for r and s
-  - mr - multi-methods for r
+  - mmr - multi-methods for r
-  - mrs - multi-methods for r and s
+  - mmrs - multi-methods for r and s

 ## Design workflow